Exact solvability and asymptotic aspects of generalized XX0 spin chains: Introduction

-The XX0 spin chain as one of the simplest integrable and exactly solvable one-dimensional models, in the class of half-spin XYZ Heisenberg model on d-dimensional lattice, has been studied extensively \unscite{Sa-Za}, \unscite{Schollwock}, \unscite{Bogoliubov}, \unscite{Its1}, \unscite{Its2}, \unscite{Its3}, \unscite{Its4}, \unscite{Izergin}.
 Among the variety of classical, quantum and topological phase transitions that occur in XYZ models, the XX0 model does not experience those types of transitions.
-In contrast, because of a correspondence between the XX0 model and Non-Intersecting Brownian Motion (NIBM) \unscite{Bogoliubov}, this model faces a rather rare third-order phase transition \unscite{Sa-Za}, \unscite{schehr}.
-In our previous study, we explored the phase structure of XX0 spin chain and despite its simplicity we found a sophisticated phase structure for this model \unscite{Sa-Za}.
-In this study, we generalize the model, in the simplest way, to a long-range interacting model and in the light of the simplicity of the model, we conjecture universality features in the phase structure of the generalized model arising from the conjectural universality of Tracy-Widom distribution (TW) \unscite{Tracy2}, \unscite{Tracy}, \unscite{Tracy3}.
+In contrast, because of a correspondence between the XX0 model and Non-Intersecting Brownian Motion (NIBM) \unscite{Bogoliubov}, this model faces a rather rare third-order phase transition \unscite{Sa-Za}, \unscite{Sc-Ma}.
+Similar phase transition in NIBM which is associated with the Douglas-Kazakov phase transition \unscite{Do-Ka} is studied in \unscite{Fo-Ma}.
+In our previous study, we explored the phase structure of XX0 spin chain and despite its simplicity, we found a sophisticated phase structure for this model \unscite{Sa-Za}.
+In this study, we generalize the model, in the simplest way, to a long-range interacting model and in the light of the simplicity of the model, we discuss a conjectured universality features in the phase structure of the generalized model arising from the conjectural universality of Tracy-Widom distribution (TW) \unscite{Tracy2}, \unscite{Tracy}, \unscite{Tracy3}.